krzysztofzuraw/kzuraw.com/src/content/writing/2016-10-09-flask-microservices.md

 ## Puppet

 We use puppet for managing and provisioning our microservices.
-Especially we use an R10k module for puppet: [gtihub link](https://github.com/puppetlabs/r10k).
+Especially we use an R10k module for puppet: [GitHub link](https://github.com/puppetlabs/r10k).

 ## Cookiecutter